How it all works...

 Cricket but with a few beardy tweaks...

-We play a relaxed format called pairs cricket — it keeps things moving, keeps everyone involved, and keeps it fun.
+We play a relaxed form of the game called pairs cricket — it keeps things moving, keeps everyone involved, and keeps it fun.

-- You’ll bat in pairs for a set number of overs (usually 3 or 4 depending on the size of the group).
+- You’ll bat in pairs for a set number of overs (usually 4 depending on the size of the group).

 - You score runs just like normal — boundaries, singles, overthrows and all.